Brain Cancer without Borders (BCWB) is a registered subsidiary of the Grace Gawler Institute and shares the same ABN.

 Where necessary, GGI has access to a number of specialist oncologists and other experts in medical and scientific research should opinions be required re medical and patient ethics.

-When required – The GGI can call on a group of volunteers for assistance with events or day to day work.
-We aim to keep overheads including staff overheads to a minimum – so that we function as a Charity whose sole purpose exists FOR CANCER PATIENTS.
+Our usual practice is to call on a group of volunteers for assistance with events or day to day office work.
+We aim to keep overheads including staff overheads to a minimum.

 - Free informational podcasts at Navigating the Cancer Maze Australia – interviews with Cancer researchers, innovative cancer clinicians, inspiring patients, and discussions about the latest treatments and protocols for cancer patients.